julien6387/supvisors/docs/event_interface.rst

 'identifier'        ``str``           The identifier of the |Supvisors| instance.
 'nick_identifier'   ``str``           The |Supvisors| instance nick name, as set in the ``supvisors_list`` option,
                                       or a copy of the |Supvisors| identifier if not set.
+'now_monotonic'     ``float``         The monotonic time of the event, in the reference time of the local host.
 'fsm_statecode'     ``int``           The state of |Supvisors|, in [0;7].
 'fsm_statename'     ``str``           The string state of |Supvisors|, among { ``'SYNCHRONIZATION'``, ``'ELECTION'``,
                                       ``'DISTRIBUTION'``, ``'OPERATION'``, ``'CONCILIATION'``, ``'RESTARTING'``,